hauner/grails-cucumber/README.md

 ## Todo ##

+* run features without browser so we can test below the ui
+* support other grails functional test plugins
 * keep up with api changes in cucumber-jvm
 * the test report summary prints "Testcase: unknown took 0.065 sec", I do not yet understand why it prints "unknown" instead of the scenario name
-* use grails like configuration for tags
 * extend example

 ## Tests ##